HMCS Quadra: Courses

-It hosts approximately 900-course cadets annually - mainly sea cadets but can also include army and air.
-The center also employs over 300 staff including COATS personnel, regular force personnel, reserve force personnel, civilian instructors, DND public servants and staff cadets.
-Cadets come from across Canada as well as selected international cadets.
+Hosting approximately 900-course cadets annually, it primarily serves Sea Cadets, though Army and Air Cadets participate in courses that are not Sea Cadet-exclusive.
+The Training Centre employs over 300 staff including COATS personnel, regular force personnel, reserve force personnel, civilian instructors, Department of National Defence (DND) public servants, and Staff Cadets.
+Cadets come from across Canada as well as select international cadets.
 Quadra has hosted cadets from Australia, Bermuda, Hong Kong, Japan, South Korea, Netherlands, Sweden, the United Kingdom, and the United States of America in past years.
-When not in use for summer training the center is used for weekend exercises and cadet events.
+When not in use for summer training, the centre is used for weekend exercises and cadet events.